carpentries/workshop-template/README.md

     e.g., `2016-12-01-miskatonic`,
     where `YYYY-MM-DD` is the start date of the workshop.

-5. Make sure the repository is public, and click on "Create repository from template".
+5. Make sure the repository is public, leave "Include all branches" unchecked, and click on "Create repository from template".
 You will be redirected to your new copy of the workshop template respository.

 6. Your new website will be rendered at `htttps://your_username.github.io/YYYY-MM-DD-site`.